raygeelisondra-ship-it/disease-gene-cell-browser/README.md

   It shows that cell-type or zone-specific markers often exhibit tightly confined expression profiles reflecting specialized metabolic states or distinct cellular identities.
 In contrast, disease-associated functional genes like LDLR can be active across broader cell compartments (the entire functional hepatocyte pool) to maintain core systemic homeostasis, meaning their disease pathology arises from functional disruption rather than unique cell-type restriction.

-## PART I. Connect the Cell Browser Result to Your Previous Genome Activity
+## Connect the Cell Browser Result to Your Previous Genome Activity
 * **1. On which chromosome is your assigned gene located?**
   Chromosome 19 (specifically band 19p13.2).
 * **2. What disease-associated variant did you examine previously?**